cbpark/ptc-cluster/docs/specification.md

 The physics softwares such as [ROOT](http://root.cern.ch/) and [Pythia](http://home.thep.lu.se/Pythia/) are provided through [Environment Modules](http://modules.sourceforge.net/).
 See the page of [Environment modules](modules.md).
 The more recent GCC's are also available using modules.

 Note that Mathematica is not installed and it will never be since we have a dedicated workstation server for that.
 And, the Fortran 77 compilers such as `g77` are not supported any longer.
+(The GNU Fortran compiler, `gfortran`, is available since it's part of GCC.)
 Update your codes or contact the developer so that they can be compiled by modern Fortran compilers.
 The Intel C++ and Fortran compilers are not installed as they are not free software and our budget is limited.

 ## SSH connection